nghuixin/tocify/README.md

 This repo runs a GitHub Action once a week (or on-demand) that:

-1. pulls new items from a list of journal RSS feeds
-2. uses OpenAI to triage which items match your research interests
-3. writes a ranked digest to `digest.md` and commits it back to the repo
+Built an automated literature-monitoring pipeline that pulls new publications from journal RSS feeds, uses an OpenAI model to rank papers against configurable research interests, and generates a curated weekly Markdown digest.
+The workflow runs automatically through GitHub Actions and commits updated results back to the repository, making the system easy to fork and customize.

+Skills: Python · OpenAI API / LLM integration · Prompt engineering · RSS/data ingestion · GitHub Actions · CI/CD automation · API key/secret management · Markdown · Research workflow automation

 It’s meant to be forked and customized.

-This was almost entirely vibe-coded as an exercise (I'm pleased at how well it works!)

 ---

 ## What’s in this repo